therearedoors/tdd-cohort-manager-challenge/domainmodel.md

 The Cohort Manager should be able to support the following interactions

-- Create a cohort with a cohort name /
+- Create a cohort with a cohort name class cohort manager property= list of cohorts method - createCohort object cohort property = name

 - Search for a cohort by cohort name /
 - Add student to a specific cohort /
 - Remove a cohort by cohort name